jamiehenzy/Genome-analysis_RStudio/4_Nailing_it.md

 sapply(1:10, function(x)  x^2) # default is simplify = TRUE which retuns a vector
 ```
 ### tapply - "per Type" apply
-The tapply function is one of my favorites because it is a really great way to sumarize data that has multiple categorical variables that can be
+The tapply function is a really great way to sumarize data that has multiple categorical variables:

 ```{r, echo=T}
 # load state data again, you can skip this if you already have it loaded